 If a Medicaid enrollee in a MCO is eligible for and chooses TGH or EPSDT TGH services, the youth will remain enrolled in their MCO after admission.
 If a youth eligible for Medicaid transfers to a TGH after a PRTF stay, the youth will be enrolled into a MCO.
-The TGH per diem is covered by Magellan of Virginia.
-Services allowed to be billed outside of the TGH per diem, including all professional services are covered by the MCOs thus the individual practitioners need to be enrolled with the MCO.
+The TGH per diem is service authorized by the FFS service authorization contractor.
+Services allowed to be billed outside of the TGH per diem, including all professional services are covered by the MCOs.
 See Chapter 5 for additional information on services that can be billed outside of the TGH per diem.